OnionIoT/tau-lidar-server/GET-STARTED.md

 ```
 python -m pip install TauLidarServer --upgrade
+python -m pip install TauLidarCamera --upgrade
 ```

-If you still have the same `Bad frame ignored` issue after upgrading to the latest version, our experience points to a low-quality cable being the culprit.
+**If you still have the same `Bad frame ignored` issue** after upgrading to the latest version, our experience points to a low-quality cable being the culprit.
 Here's a few things you can try:

 1. Use ctrl+c to kill the program and try running it again
 2. Unplug the Tau Camera from the computer for 10 seconds, reconnect, and try running the program again